m4rcu5nl/docker-pdns-recursor-alpine/README.md

     --mount type=bind,src=/opt/pdns-recursor/data,dst=/data,readonly=true \
     m4rcu5/pdns-recursor:latest
 ```
+Now the recursor will look in `/data/zones/localhost` whenever it receives a query for that zone.

-At this point everything is still pretty default.
-Let's say we want the recursor to validate DNSSEC queries.
+Let's say we also want the recursor to validate DNSSEC queries.
 This can be accomplished by creating a `.conf` file for it and restarting the container:
 ```bash
 # Create the config file
 echo 'dnssec=validate' > /opt/pdns-recursor/data/recursor-conf.d/dnssec.conf